3D-Printing-for-Microfluidics/pymfcad/docs/7-modeling-microfluidics.md

 ## Step 1 — Device context

-Before we can start modeling our device, we need to make our canvas.
-The `Device` defines the pixel grid and layer stack for a specific printer setup.
+Before modeling, define the `Device` context.
+It maps your design to the printer's pixel grid and layer stack so geometry matches hardware resolution.

 <div class="diff2html-wrapper">
     <div class="diff2html"></div>